-The law regarding booster seats for children changed on March 1 2017.
-UK law requires that all children travelling in front of or rear seat of any car, van or goods vehicle must use the correct child car seat until they’re either 135cm tall or 12 years old, whichever comes first and after this, they must use an adult seat belt.
+The law regarding booster seats for children changed on March 1, 2017.
+UK law requires that all children traveling in front of or rear seat of any car, van, or goods vehicle must use the correct child car seat until they’re either 135cm tall or 12 years old, whichever comes first and after this, they must use an adult seat belt.

 You can choose a child car seat based on your child’s height or weight.
 Also known as ‘i-Size’ seats, height-based seats must be rear facing until your child is over 15 months old.
 Before using a height-based seat you must check that the seat is suitable for the height of your child.